MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-shadow-it.md

 ### Phase 1: Discover and identify Shadow IT

 1. **Discover Shadow IT**: Identify your organization's security posture by running Cloud Discovery in your organization to see what's actually happening in your network.
-For more information see [Set up cloud discovery](set-up-cloud-discovery.md).
+For more information, see [Set up cloud discovery](set-up-cloud-discovery.md).
 This can be done using any of the following methods:

     * Get up and running quickly with Cloud Discovery by integrating with [Microsoft Defender ATP](wdatp-integration.md).
 This native integration enables you to immediately start collecting data on cloud traffic across your Windows 10 devices, on and off your network.